pikil/PHP7vsNode.JS/php-is-grouping-fast/README.md

-# s grouping faster in PHP?
+# Is grouping faster in PHP?
 ## just checking if grouping beforehand really helps

 Getting two different runs in PHP for different types of data initialisation